-Time is not only money; it’s also the greatest commodity that we have in today’s on-demand world.
+Time is not only money; it’s also the greatest commodity that we have in today’s on demand world.
 If you can’t get an order to a customer quickly, you will lose them.

-An automated dispatching and routing system can make the right decisions based on business rules related to cost, volume, and other business goals, and determine whether to dispatch an order to an in-house driver, a crowdsourced fleet or some other delivery provider.
+An automated dispatching and routing system can make the right decisions based on business rules related to cost, volume, and other business goals, and determine whether to dispatch an order to an in-house driver, a crowdsourced delivery fleet or some other delivery provider.
 The system can also make automated decisions regarding extending delivery times or offering alternative delivery options.